|

 Longs PeakBig effort, serious elevationSave for later

-Bear Lake is still the best first focus
+Bear Lake is the best first focus

 Detailed hand-drawn sketch map of Bear Lake area in Rocky Mountain National Park, illustrating trails from Bear Lake trailhead to Nymph Lake, Dream Lake, Emerald Lake, and Alberta Falls, with alpine lakes in blue accents amid forests and mountains.Pin